We Believe In Mentorship!

 4. Determine the underlying system (articular, neural, myofascial, visceral) impairing the driver – that main body region to treat that may be far removed from the site of symptoms (i.e. left foot impairment for right hip pain)

 5. Know which tools (manual therapy, dry needling, release techniques, motor control training, ultrasound imaging (We have 3 ultrasound imaging units and will train you how to use them)) strength and conditioning) to pull from your treatment tool box that is unique to the individual in front of you.
 No recipes or protocols in ISM!

 sSound like fun?
 It truly is.
 These words are from Stuart Dixon – a physio who completed the ISM Series in 2022, certified in the following six months and is now assisting Diane on the 2023-2024 ISM Series in Australia

-“ISM helps to trust your hands.
+“ISM helps you to trust your hands.
 People often look at me strangely when I, for example, make a correction [somewhere in their body] and their stiff ankle they have had multiple treatments on instantly lets go.
 And then I can repeatedly and easily show them how to do their own corrections so they don’t think I’m playing tricks on them.
 The system you have created Diane is powerful and so well organised it’s ridiculous.
-I think that is why people give up, and rely on “evidence” to tell them what to do.
-They don’t have a proper system to learn within.”
+I think people give up and rely on “evidence” to tell them what to do when they don’t have a proper system to learn within.”

 Feedback like this prompted us to formalize in-house mentorship position.

-You must be registered member with the College of Physiotherapists of BC.
+You must be a registered member with the College of Physiotherapists of BC (fully registered or interim).